 I’m not going to paint a beautiful picture for you and make traveling seem luxurious, because for most people, it’s not.
 I’m typing this in aisle 10, seat F, on a flight home from Aruba.
-The woman in the seat in front of me refuses to believe her seat cannot recline any further, and is actively pushing back with all her might.
-The young girl in the seat behind me has fallen asleep on the tray table, so I cannot recline my chair.
+The woman in the seat in front of me refuses to believe her seat cannot recline any further, and the young girl in the seat behind me has fallen asleep on the tray table, so I can’t recline my chair.
 I’m small, yes, but it’s awful cramped in here.
 I digress.

 That leads me to tip #1- comfy clothes.
 I know this seems lame.
 But the airport isn’t New York Fashion Week, and you’d be surprised how much more you can relax once you’re comfortable in what you’re wearing during your flight.
 My choice is always layers.
 Layers, layers, layers.

 Airplanes tend to fluctuate in temperature, and you never really know what it’s going to be like on board until you’re there.
 This is the beauty of layers.
 I opt for leggings, sneakers, a tank top/big t-shirt, a sweatshirt/flannel, and a hat.
 No, it’s not glamorous, and I’m not wearing makeup either, but it works wonders when you can use your hat to cover your eyes, not have to worry about smudged makeup, curl up and rest.
 Trust me, it makes a difference.